ASC members offer their perspectives on what the next century has in store for the art and craft of cinematography.

 Garrett Brown (ASC associate member and inventor of the Steadicam): Cinematography in 100 years: Ben Franklin could hardly have explained his world to a neolithic hunter-gatherer, and explaining ours to Ben would be even tougher!
 So of course, 2119 lives, tools and practices are presently inconceivable.
 Nevertheless, here goes: 100 years hence, cinematographic artistry will still be prized, but our gear will be unrecognizable.
 Long beyond infinitely large ISOs and vanishingly small cameras (with computational bokeh), and long past ever-tinier drones silently blowing away our precious dollies, cranes and (shudder) Steadicams... all our gear will be biological: fingertip camera implants streaming to editing implants and CGI implants and onward to consumer implants.
 And gifted cinematographers will at last be giving the finger!

 Mat Beck, ASC: The traditional definition of cinematography is expanding.
 Imagery is data, and we will see more and more data processing in the final image.
 Some high-end movies are using visual-effects techniques in virtually every frame, so the palette, the quiver of arrows, the toolbox — whatever metaphor you want to use — is continually growing at the high end.
 The question, ‘Can we get that shot?’ is more and more answered with a VFX response: ‘We can get it or make it.
 How much money, time and processing power do we have?’
 The data gathering is growing in kind as well as amount.
 Higher res, higher frame rate, more camera and lens metadata, camera-tracking data, performance capture.
 Multiple cameras for panoramic VR background.
 Multiple lens data for computational photography.
 At the high end of film production, all this data and processing power will further the separation between the final image and the original critical moment on set — if there even is a set.
 With all these capabilities come more challenges — and more opportunities for noodling, procrastination, dissolution of creative control.
 In a world where most of the frame, or the scene, or the movie, has a virtual camera shooting a virtual avatar on a virtual set, the cinematographer is going to put his or her creative stamp on the picture outside the traditional arena — in the virtual one.
 And while these new technologies create challenges at the high end, as they trickle down it makes things easier for productions on the ‘low end.’
 The future is already here if we have A-list directors shooting movies on the iPhone.
 To mangle Marx, the means of production — and postproduction and preproduction — are being more widely distributed among the proletariat.
 Looking forward, beyond more methods of distribution in the marketplace, there are going to be more ways to get the imagery inside people’s heads.
 In 100 years?
 We’re going to be dealing with direct neural inputs, for sure.
 I’m imagining interactive sessions tracking our neural response to the imagery.
 So besides being visually creative and technically good, a great DP is also going to have to continue to be nimble and curious as to what the latest thing is that’s coming down the pike.
 We can virtualize the set, the camera, even the actor, but we can’t yet virtualize the audience.
 All that digital stuff goes through an analog processor — the 31⁄2-pound lump of meat and fat between our ears — that continues to be the ultimate creator and arbiter of great imagery.
 People care about people.
 And the more technology facilitates, intrudes into, and messes up our lives, the more people are going to continually react to something that is human and organic — and in some ways atavistic.
 The technology will only ever be a tool, and never a solution, in my opinion.
 There are some people who think that in 100 years, eventually there is going to be a hybrid between computing power and us — some kind of cyborg, or whatever the term is.
 That’s entirely possible.
-And maybe that’s the evolutionary path that was always laid out for us and we just didn’t know it, that we were destined to get smart enough to invent machines smarter than us, and then crossbreed with them.
-I’m not smart enough to see how that’s going to turn out, but I think human emotion and human aesthetic is still going to be the determinant factor.
+And maybe that’s the evolutionary path that was always laid out for us and we just didn’t know it, that we were destined to invent machines smarter than us, and then crossbreed with them.
+I’m not clever enough to see how that’s going to turn out, but I think human emotion and human aesthetic is still going to be the determinant factor.
 It’s going to be the source and the arena of judgment for how good a movie is — even if it’s not a movie, and it’s not exactly us watching it.

 Shane Hurlbut, ASC: I always think back to that song ‘The Future’s So Bright, I Gotta Wear Shades.’
 That’s how I feel about where cinematography is headed.
 It’s the synergy of innovators and trained artists inspiring everyone to truly believe that we can change.
 We will see new technology that can eliminate the old tools the film industry was built on.
 We need to learn from these large tools and reinvent new ways to shoot movies.
 When you watch an animated film, the camera has no limitations.
 There is no physical mass that the grip team has to move, there are no restrictions on the lensing or stabilization, and lighting is executed with ultimate control, so the characters look amazing.
 Size does matter to improve the filmmaking process.
 I would love to hold a large-format camera in my hands that weighs only 2.5 pounds.
 Remember in 2009?
 We had that camera [with DSLRs], but it was only 1080p and very quirky.
 It’s about speed, ease, and how you can fit into spaces.
 You don’t need to remove walls, which means more practical locations, spending less money, and giving the artist complete freedom.
 The tools that we use to compose, move and light will change the most.
 Lighting is already on the way to becoming more efficient and cost-effective; lights are smaller, lighter and more versatile, providing increased creative potential.
 In the motion department, we will see huge developments to strengthen our gimbal systems, to make them smaller and increase their accuracy.
 In the camera department, we still have large cameras with large accessories; these will shrink, so that the camera itself will not be much bigger than the sensor it holds, with a media card that is small and lightweight and can process 12K raw if necessary.
 As artists, we will continue to immerse our audiences in new ways and inspire creativity in the next generation of filmmakers.
 We always have to find new and exciting ways to push ourselves out of our comfort zone.